 A short-term rental that is not a long-term resident's principal residence is permitted within the R-1 zoning district subject to approval of the requested conditional use permit (CUP).
 The submitted application (see attached) has illustrated compliance with the minimum regulatory standards established within Sec.
 29-3.3(vv).
-A site-specific inspection finds that the dwelling has driveway parking capable of accommodating 2 UDC compliant parking spaces outside the public right of way and an attached 2-car garage.
-As such, and given the desired transient guest occupancy (8 total), a "condition of approval" is deemed necessary to ensure that sufficient on-site parking is provided at all times the dwelling is used for STR purposes.
-A minimum of 4 UDC compliant parking spaces must be provided to support the desired 8 transient guests.
+A site-specific inspection finds that the dwelling has a driveway parking capable of accommodating 4 UDC compliant parking spaces outside the public right of way and an attached 1-car garage.
+A minimum of 3 UDC compliant parking spaces must be provided to support the desired 6 transient guests.